 Fabric painting is a simple way to print your own fabric.
-With some paints and a brush, you can conjure up beautiful designs, textures and patterns on your otherwise plain, lackluster fabric.
-Completly transform it into a work of art.
+You can conjure up beautiful designs, textures, and patterns on your otherwise plain, lackluster fabric with some paints and a brush.
+Completely transform it into a work of art.

 Most of the designs you find on colouring books or embroidery pattern books are good for fabric painting.
 Check out the posts on embroidery design inspirations and “How to paint on Fabric” for some details on how to start with fabric painting and some important guidelines you should follow while painting as well as after it.